gambitproject/gambit/sources/labenski/doc/README-wxthings.txt

+readme.txt for wxThings

 block.h/cpp - wxBlockInt is a wxGridSelection type class based on wxRect2DInt to store selected 2-D rectangular areas.
 It knows how to combine with other blocks. wxBlockIntSelection consists of an array of wxBlockInts.
 It minimizes them if possible so they never overlap and can sort them from each corner.

 range.h/cpp - wxRangeInt min/max class for storing a 1-D range of
 values and knows how to combine with other wxRangeInts. wxRangeIntSelection contains an array of wxRangeInts and minimizes them if possible, they never overlap, and always stay in order from low to high. wxRangeDbl and wxRangeDblSelection is the same, but for double valued ranges.

 filebrws.h/cpp & filebrws_icons_wdr.h - wxFileBrowser is an Explorer